theunicornguild/Track_My_Shows/03_list_of_shows/02_creating_a_list_page.md

 export default ShowsList;
 ```

 Basically, our `ShowsList` takes a list of shows imported from our data file `shows` and it maps through them to convert each object into a card.
 Finally, the list of cards will be rendered on the page.
-Your list page should look like this:
+By now, your list page should look something like this:

 ![ShowsList](https://i.imgur.com/42rPa4s.png)